Monday, October 14, 2013

 One thing I learned in business school is that it’s important to set realistic and attainable goals for your employees and to reward them fairly just as the military does for their marksmanship qualification.
 The military doesn't expect the average sailor, soldier, airman, or marine to be 100% accurate 100% of the time; 60% to 90% is acceptable.
 In fact, in actual combat, their expectations are that their accuracy will decline 50% because of stress.
 They don’t expect everyone to be as good as a U.S. Navy SEAL sniper shooting at a moving target.
 Psychologists have shown that the average person makes at least a dozen mistakes an hour and that mistakes double or triple while in stressful situations.
 And this should put your mind at ease the next time you're flying: the average pilot makes at least two dozen mistakes an hour!

-Companies too have to be realistic with their performance expectations of their employees.
+Companies too have to be realistic about their performance expectations of their employees.
 Some can only be average performers (marksman), some can be high performers (sharpshooters), some can be star performers (experts), and maybe rarely can one be a superstar performer (sniper).
 You can’t expect everyone to be a superstar sniper and only reward superstar performance.
 The marksman, sharpshooter, and expert deserve recognition and rewards too.
 There's no faster way to demotivate employees than to set unrealistic and unattainable goals.

 In my case, while I usually hit the moving targets 90% of the time (an expert marksman), PHILIPS' failure to account for the moving targets and reward success eventually burned me out and I quit after an eighteen-year career with them.
 Ironically enough, the last year I worked for them I was number one in sales and customer satisfaction.
 Someone once said, “Any fool can applaud, real appreciation comes in the form of folding green cash!”